Ziaoba-Entertainment/Wordpress-VAM-Plugin-Theme/README.md

 Secondary/non-primary:

-- Root `README.md`, `package.json`, and `node_modules/` are from an AI Studio/Vite app scaffold and are not the main runtime for the WP site.
+- Root `README.md` is not the main runtime for the WP site.

 ---